ashutoshaay26/ashutoshaay26.github.io/_pages/about.md

 * I was a research & development intern at [ezdi India](https://www.ezdi.com/) in the field of machine learning.
 I was part of undergraduate deep learning research group at Ahmedabad University.

 * I hail from the world heritage city of [Ahmedabad](https://ahmedabadcity.gov.in/), India.
-Visit [Myself](https://ashutoshaay26.github.io/myself/) page on "A little bit about myself" - non professional introduction.
+Visit [Myself](https://ashutoshaay26.github.io/myself/) page on "A little bit about myself" - Life/interests outside of work.

 ## **Recent Updates**